Hiking Mt Martha - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

 Mt.
-Martha rises 3,554 feet above sea level in New Hampshire's White Mountains, offering hikers a rewarding climb through the Presidential Range—Dry River Wilderness.
+Martha is a challenging peak in New Hampshire's White Mountains, offering hikers a rewarding climb with 1,200 m of elevation gain over 6.4 km.
 This peak delivers the classic White Mountain experience: dense forests, alpine views, and a genuine sense of wilderness solitude that's increasingly rare in this popular hiking region.

 The mountain sits in a sweet spot for hikers looking to experience the grandeur of the Presidential Range without tackling the more crowded and challenging peaks like Mount Washington.
-At just over 3,500 feet, Mt.
-Martha provides substantial elevation and impressive views while remaining accessible to hikers with moderate experience.
+With substantial elevation gain and impressive views, Mt.
+Martha provides excellent preparation for more ambitious White Mountain adventures while remaining accessible to hikers with moderate to advanced experience.
 The wilderness designation means you'll encounter fewer people and more wildlife than on many other White Mountain trails.

 The Cherry Mountain Trail Route